Why are babies more exposed to microplastics?

 The study highlights that babies mouthing behaviour, sucking on polyester teddies, synthetic fabrics and plastic toys, is the likely cause of the drastically higher levels of PET plastics in their feces.

 Sadly, due to its durability and low cost, plastics are often the go-to material for children’s products.

 The vast majority of soft toys sold in the UK are made from 100% polyester.
 Polyester is made from PET plastic, the same plastic type as water bottles.
-Hence ‘recycled’ polyester, which is made from water bottles.
-This so claimed ‘eco’ polyester is just as bad for human health and for the environment as virgin polyester, as it still sheds toxic micro-plastics and, arguably, many more than would have been shed by the water bottle itself.
-Unfortunately, polyester plush (the fluffy fabrics often used for toys) sheds a lot more micro-plastics than tightly woven polyester yarns.
+Hence ‘recycled’ polyester, which is usually made from water bottles.
+This so claimed ‘eco’ polyester has been found to be way worse for human health than virgin polyester as the recycling processing releases a significant amount more of the dangerous chemicals.
+It also still sheds toxic microplastics and, arguably, many more than would have been shed by the water bottle itself.
+Unfortunately, polyester plush (the fluffy fabrics often used for toys) sheds a lot more microplastics than tightly woven polyester yarns.

 Polyester plush is also commonly used to make children’s fleeces, snowsuits, waterproof outerwear, blankets and much more.

-Micro-plastics in the human body are a growing health concern.
-Studies on animals and humans have found numerous toxic effects associated with high levels of micro-plastic ingestion, including: cell damage, hormone disruption, reproductive issues, cancer and obesity – to name a few.
+Microplastics in the human body are a growing health concern.
+Studies on animals and humans have found numerous toxic effects associated with high levels of microplastic ingestion, including: cell damage, hormone disruption, neuro toxicity, reproductive issues, cancer and obesity – to name a few.